Lakshyadevelops/LakshyaDevelops/README.md

 Learning various tech-stacks, will keep updating as I progress.

-Pronounce my name as Luck-Shaye 🤝
+Pronounce my name as Luck-Shaya 🤝

 <!--